4-Aminobiphenyl

-4-Aminobiphenyl (4-APB) is an organic compound with the formula C6H5C6H4NH2.
+4-Aminobiphenyl (4-ABP) is an organic compound with the formula C6H5C6H4NH2.
 It is an amine derivative of biphenyl.
 It is a colorless solid, although aged samples can appear colored.
 4-Aminobiphenyl was commonly used in the past as a rubber antioxidant and an intermediate for dyes.
 Exposure to this aryl-amine can happen through contact with chemical dyes and from inhalation of cigarette smoke.
 Researches showed that 4-aminobiphenyl is responsible for bladder cancer in humans and dogs by damaging DNA.
 Due to its carcinogenic effects, commercial production of 4-aminobiphenyl ceased in the United States in the 1950s.

 Synthesis and reactivity

 Like other aniline derivatives, 4-aminobiphenyl is weakly basic.
-It is prepared by reduction of 4-nitrobiphenyl, which, together with the 2-nitro derivatives, is obtained by nitration of biphenyl.
-Another reaction to synthesize 4-aminobiphenyl can be obtained by using 4-azidobiphenyl.
-This can be done by reacting 4-azidobiphenyl with diphosphorus tetraiodide (P2I4), which can cleave the nitrogen-nitrogen bond.
-This reaction is done in benzene and later on, water is added to promote the formation of amine.
+It is prepared by reduction of 4-nitrobiphenyl:

+Together with other isomers, 4-nitrobiphenyl is obtained by nitration of biphenyl.
+4-Aminobiphenyl can in principle be obtained by reduction of 4-azidobiphenyl with diphosphorus tetraiodide (P2I4).

 Mechanism of action

 General mechanism

 4-Aminobiphenyl causes DNA damage, which is thought to be mediated by formation of DNA adducts.
 In this process, 4-aminobiphenyl is oxidized in the liver giving the N-hydroxy derivative (4-aminobiphenyl-(NHOH)) by a cytochrome P450 isozyme.
 The final products of this metabolism are aryl nitrenium ions which form DNA adducts.
 During this process reactive oxygen species might also be produced and lead to oxidative DNA damage which might also play a role in the carcinogenesis.
 (N-hydroxy derivative causes oxidative DNA damage dramatically enhanced by NADH which leads to oxidation of 4-aminobiphenyl to a hydronitroxide radical).
 A linear correlation was found between adduct levels and the occurrence of liver tumors in female mice by comparing DNA adducts and tumorigenesis.